Home

 By Matemaths

-Since this activity is online (interactive pages) there is very little prep; just provide the link, and off they go!
+Since this escape room is online, there is very no prep--just provide the link, and off they go!
 There are no locks to configure or clues to hide—everything you need is online.
 No Google Classroom or Microsoft Teams logins are necessary.

 Did you know...